MakTrak/MakTrak/README.md

   - [ ] Able to Add Food Item From Inventory
 - [ ] Able to Edit Recipe Owned By User
 ##### User Recipe Listing Page
-- [ ] Search for a Specific Recipe By Title
 - [ ] Able to Sort Listed Recipes By Calories/Fat/Prot/Carb/Fiber
 ##### Public Recipe Listing Page
 - [ ] Able to Sort Listed Recipes By Calories/Fat/Prot/Carb/Fiber